Davi-S/Toolorant/README.md

 ## [Support and community](https://discord.gg/gbaGu3ermT)

 Be welcome to the [Toolorant community](https://discord.gg/gbaGu3ermT)!
 We believe that collaboration and interaction are essential for the growth of any project and community.
-Whether you're a developer or a user, you're invited to join our [Discord server](https://discord.gg/gbaGu3ermT) for:
+Whether you're a developer or a user, you're invited to join our [Discord server](https://discord.gg/gbaGu3ermT) to:

-- Getting Help
+- Get Help
-- Requesting Features
+- Request Features
-- Connecting with gamers and coders
+- Connect with gamers and coders
-- Reporting Bugs
+- Report Bugs
-- Accessing more Valorant content
+- Access more Valorant content

 **JOIN LINK**: <https://discord.gg/gbaGu3ermT>